JacobMGEvans/git-graft/README.md

 # Commands

-Git Graft currently only has one command for generating the Git Hook that will prepend the Branch to Commit Message.
+Git Graft currently only has one command for generating the Git Hook and configuration file.

 **run:**
 `npx git-graft init`

 The prompts will be used to construct the configuration file and ask to modify permissions to allow for execution of the generated Git Hook.
+Without permission to execute the Git Hook cannot work.

 # Configuration